ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 ### cutURLParameter(URL, name)

 Removes the `name` parameter from URL, if present.
-This function works under the assumption that the parameter name is encoded in the URL exactly the same way as in the passed argument.
+This function does not encode or decode characters in parameter names, e.g. `Client ID` and `Client%20ID` are treated as different parameter names.

 **Syntax**